"It's a shame to pay almost $1,000 for this": Cuban denounces hotel in Varadero

-A Cuban toured the buffet of the Hotel Playa Vista Azul, a five-star establishment in Varadero, and documented in a viral video what he found: endless lines, depleted sweets, a shortage of cheese and ham, and long queues to get eggs or tortillas, all for a price that hovers around 1,000 dollars.
+A Cuban toured the buffet at the Hotel Playa Vista Azul, a five-star establishment in Varadero, and documented in a viral video what he found: endless lines, depleted sweets, a shortage of cheese and ham, and long queues to get eggs or tortillas, all for a price approaching 1,000 dollars.

-"It’s really unfortunate, truly unfortunate.
+"It’s a shame, it’s truly a shame.
 They charge almost a thousand dollars for a service that is worth nothing," concludes the author of the clip, published by the page Isla Local on Facebook, where it accumulated nearly 50,000 views, 529 likes, and 163 comments in just a few days.

-In the images, the man narrates what he sees while walking through the food area: "People lining up for sweets, but there are no sweets.
-On the cheese line, there’s a lot of hot pepper.
-Look at the line for cheese and ham; they say it's not worth the wait.
+In the images, the man describes what he sees as he walks through the food area: "People in line for sweets, but there are no sweets.
+On the cheese line, there's a lot of chili.
+Look at the cheese and ham line, they say he wasn't in line.
 And on the other side is the line for eggs, for tortillas, the Cubans here, you know.
-Struggling and in need of a hotel that's supposedly not delivering."
+Struggling and in need of a hotel that supposedly they don’t provide."

-The hotel featured in the video is the Ocean Vista Azul, a complex of 501 rooms located on the South Highway, kilometer 11 in Varadero, classified as five stars and owned by the Grupo Empresarial Gaviota, which is controlled by the Cuban Armed Forces.
+The hotel identified in the video is the Ocean Vista Azul, a complex with 501 rooms located on the South Highway, kilometer 11 of Varadero, rated as five stars and belonging to the Grupo Empresarial Gaviota, controlled by the Cuban Armed Forces.

-The official prices of the establishment are approximately $326 for two nights on an all-inclusive basis for two adults, although longer packages can approach or exceed the $1,000 mentioned in the video.
+The official prices of the establishment are around 326 dollars for two nights with an all-inclusive plan for two adults, although longer stay packages may approach or exceed the 1,000 dollars mentioned in the video.

 The complaint is not an isolated case.
-In April of this year, a Cuban woman went viral with her complaints about the Grand Aston Varadero Beach Resort, where she claimed that they only served "chicken with rice and cabbage" and that the bread had weevils.
+In April of this year, a Cuban woman went viral with her complaints about the Grand Aston Varadero Beach Resort, where she claimed that they only served "chicken with rice and cabbage" and that the bread was infested with weevils.

 The pattern is repeated throughout the Cuban hotel industry, which is experiencing its worst crisis in decades.